neylonmc/Password-Generator/README.md

 ## User Story

 We use passwords every day.
 Password secruity is important.
-Instead of using your name or dogs name for your password, this application will allow users to make a unique password to keep their accounts secure.
+Instead of using your name or dog's name for your password, this application will allow users to make a unique password to keep their account's secure.

 ```
 AS an individual, I want to protect my accounts from hackers.